Miss Indian World

 To young women who will not have the opportunity to compete moving forward, we ask that you continue to embody qualities of Miss Indian World.
 Keep practicing and learning about your culture and languages.
 Continue to shine bright and bring hope to your community.
 You make us all proud.

-We hope that everyone will join us to see the out-going of the current Miss Indian World, Dania Wahwasuck, Saturday, April 25, 2026.
+Thank you coming out to see the out-going of the current Miss Indian World, Dania Wahwasuck, Saturday, April 25, 2026.